ChristianMenego/das_editor/README.md

 # das_editor
 Dragon Age: Inquisition command line save game editor.

 This is a hackish command line style tool to allow modification of some stuff inside of the save files.
-Note that this likely has many bugs and requires user testing. [b]This opens save files in read only mode and will output a new file.
-I still recommend backing up saves.[/b]
+Note that this likely has many bugs and requires user testing.
+This opens save files in read only mode and will output a new file.
+I still recommend backing up saves.

 For now, these are the values that can be modified:
-	Eyeliner Intensity & Color
+- Eyeliner Intensity & Color
-	Eye Shadow Intensity & Color
+- Eye Shadow Intensity & Color
-	Under-Eye Color
+- Under-Eye Color
-	Blush Intensity & Color
+- Blush Intensity & Color
-	Lip Shine, Intensity & Color
+- Lip Shine, Intensity & Color
-	Lip Liner Color
+- Lip Liner Color
-	Under-Brow Intensity & Color
+- Under-Brow Intensity & Color
-	Eyebrow Color
+- Eyebrow Color
-	Eyelash Color
+- Eyelash Color
-	Hair Color
+- Hair Color
-	Scalp Hair Color
+- Scalp Hair Color
-	Facial Hair Color
+- Facial Hair Color
-	Inner & Outer Iris Color
+- Inner & Outer Iris Color

 Instructions:
 - Drag and drop a DAS file onto das_editor.exe OR run from the command line.